Recalls & Warnings

 Weight Loss Supplement Containing Undeclared Drug Recalled

-Consumers who have purchased this product should stop taking it immediately and consult their healthcare provider if they have any concerns or experience any side-effects.
-Consumers and their healthcare providers can report adverse events to the FDA's MedWatch Safety Information and Adverse Event Reporting Program.
+Consumers who have purchased this supplement should discontinue use immediately and contact their healthcare provider if they have experienced any adverse side effects.
+Consumers and healthcare providers are also encouraged to report any adverse reactions to the FDA's MedWatch Adverse Event Reporting Program.

 For more information about this recall, use the link below.